JTh0mps0n/JTh0mps0n/README.md

+# Howdy!

-Howdy, and welcome to my GitHub!
+Welcome to my GitHub!

 My name is Justin Thompson and I am a Junior at Texas A&M University studying computer science.
 I'm working on several different projects right now, but most of them are private.